How has contemporary fashion been influenced by the past

 In the Victorian era the corset was not seen as liberation and as the female form shaped the corset disappeared.
 The corset was also banned by Poiret in 1909 as he wanted to put women in hobble skirts therefore; the corset was interfering with his own designs which focused on the shape of the shoulders not the waist.
 Also the flat and square dresses came into fashion which required a different shape to that of what the corset creates.
 Also the figure became more abstract and the natural waistline was an element from the past.
 People abandoned the corset for a softer one which flattened the female form.

-In the 1930s fashion bought the waist back into focus with the help of bold colors and intricate shapes.
-By the end of the 1930s the soft corsets and bodices worn as part of evening gowns became part of the Victorian revival made popular by movies such as Gone with the wind and Little women.
+In the 1930s fashion bought the waist back into focus with the help of bold colours and intricate shapes.
+By the end of the 1930s the soft corsets and bodices worn as part of evening gowns became part of the Victorian revival made popular by movies such as Gone with the Wind and Little Women.
 From the late 1940s designers would try to re-create the same tight-fitting silhouette originally achieved by the corset.
 They did this by using ingenious cuts, padding and boning.
 The most potent example being the bar suit designed by Dior.
-The corset which was then transformed into a bustier was worn as part of evening gowns in the late 1940s-early 1950s.
+The corset which was then transformed into a bustier was worn as part of Dior evening gowns (pictured above) in the late 1940s-early 1950s.

 In the mid 1970s, Vivienne Westwood became the first designer to bring the corset back onto the catwalk in its original form since Poiret rejected it.
 Her approach was artistic and set a new and definitive trend in contemporary fashion.
 She used corsets from the 18th century and combined them with a contemporary twist which gave women a feeling of glamour which they had not experienced in a very long time.

-Many designers such as John Paul Gautier followed in the footsteps of Westwood and the corset became strong again.
+Many designers such as Jean Paul Gaultier followed in the footsteps of Westwood and the corset became strong again.
 From then on, the corset would serve as a base from which designers created powerful designs.

 The corset was no longer a sign of oppression but of freedom and it showed women’s sexual empowerment.
 However the 1990s were influenced by a more eastern approach to the corset and was banned in favor of under layered garments.
 But they were still used in evening wear.